Kakifrucht/BookmarkletGenerator/README.md

 # Encrypted Bookmarklet Generator

-Small and user-friendly tool that enables the creation of AES-256 encrypted bookmarklets.
+Small and user-friendly tool that enables the creation of AES-256 encrypted data URL [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet).
 It allows users to input text, optionally formatted in markdown, or a URL, paired with a password.
 This tool then generates a data URL, which includes the encrypted data and all necessary decryption libraries.
 The generated URL can be saved as a bookmark and synchronized across devices through your browser's data sync feature.

 For efficiency, data is compressed when the overhead of adding the decompression library is lower than the uncompressed state.
 Additionally, the tool offers the functionality of opening direct URLs, providing a straightforward way to decrypt individual links.

 ## Features

-- Employs AES-256 encryption for creating encrypted bookmarklets.
+- Uses AES-256 encryption to create data URL bookmarklets with your encrypted link/text.
-- Supports markdown-formatted text.
+- Supports markdown-formatted text, useful for notes.
 - Directly opens single encrypted links.
 - Embeds all necessary dependencies within the bookmarklet.
 - Fully client side, generator runs on a basic webserver.
 - Compresses data using deflate if it is smaller with the inflate library included in the bookmarklet.
 - Enables editing by copying decrypted data to the clipboard and following the convenient link to the generator within the bookmarklet.
 - Offers dark and light mode according to browser preferences, and is responsive.
+- Custom tab title if the first line of the data is a heading, useful for tab hoarders and temporary notes.
 - Includes a favicon, wow.

 ## How to Use